-If you've followed the last tutorials, you have what you need for independent work and you set up the structure of your independent work system.
-But we still don't have work in our system for the students to complete.
-That's today.
+Believe it or not, not just any task can be an independent work task.
+If you’ve followed the last tutorials, you have what you need for independent work and you set up the structure of your independent work system.
+But we still don’t have work in our system for the students to complete.
+That’s today.

 Over the years, I’ve seen LOTS of work systems.
 And with the introduction of Pinterest and the internet, there are lots of examples out there of “work tasks” or “work boxes.”
 I just want to tell you that not all “work tasks” are equal and not all “work boxes” are ready for an independent work system.
 Here’s why.